ssugar/coreos-Azure/README.md

 # coreos-Azure

 ##Setup
+This is setting up a 2-node CoreOS cluster running in Azure in seperate cloud services.

 ####Create SSH public/private key pair
 [Instructions](https://winscp.net/eng/docs/ui_puttygen)

 [Information](http://the.earth.li/~sgtatham/putty/0.60/htmldoc/Chapter8.html)

+Also take the SSH public key \(which looks like ssh-rsa AAAA\.\.\.\.\) and put it into a file named public.key.  public.key should be placed in the same directory you run the azure vm create commands from.

 ####Install Azure xplat cli
 [Instructions](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/)

 ####Clone this repo
+Clone this repo into the the same directory you run the azure create vm commands from.

 	git clone https://github.com/ssugar/coreos-Azure

 ####Modify the cloud-config.yaml

 Modify the following fields:
- - hostname: change X to the node number
- - ssh_authorized_keys: you can use normal RSA SSH public key format
- - discovery: change \<token\> to the token you generate at https://discovery.etcd.io/new?size=X where X = the desired size of your new cluster
+ - discovery: change \<token\> to the token you generate at https://discovery.etcd.io/new?size=2 where 2 = the desired size of your new cluster

 		#cloud-config

-		hostname: node-X

-		ssh_authorized_keys:
-		  - ssh-rsa AAAAA......

 		coreos:
 		  etcd2: